relunctance/m_flow/README.md

 | **FacetPoint** | An atomic assertion or fact derived from a Facet | *"Was the P99 target under 500ms?"* |
 | **Entity** | A named thing — person, tool, metric — linked across all Episodes | *"Tell me about GPT-4o"* → surfaces all related contexts |

-### Graph-routed Bundle Search

-Retrieval is graph-routed: the system casts a wide net across all levels, projects the hits into the knowledge graph, propagates cost along supported evidence paths, and scores each Episode by its strongest chain of evidence.

-One strong path is enough — the way a single association can trigger an entire memory.

 ### Association as controlled propagation

-M-flow treats association as controlled graph propagation, not as a one-shot similarity match.
+M-flow treats association as controlled graph propagation, not as a one-shot match.

 A query first lands on the most precise anchor it can find — an Entity, FacetPoint, Facet, or Episode.
 From that anchor, evidence spreads through nearby typed edges and connected memory units.
 Each hop expands the semantic field, but each edge also adds cost.
 This means association is not a random graph walk: only paths with coherent, low-cost connections remain competitive.